 Timeframes for the application and approval process need to be considered by the organisation when planning the project.
 The process takes approximately four months from submission to approval.
 It may take longer if the application requires further development or if there is outstanding information.

 Applicants should seek advice from an OMI Community Engagement Officer on timeframes for application submission based on the stage of development of the project.
 Contact

 email@example.com or phone

-The funding guidelines for each funding round will detail the types of applications that can be supported.
+The funding guidelines for each grant category will detail the types of applications that can be supported.

 In general, funding cannot be considered for activities or projects that:

 Applications from organisations with outstanding acquittals with OMI may not be considered for assessment.